syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/entityframework.md

 ---
 layout: post
-title: Bind SQL data to Blazor DataGrid using EntityFramework | Syncfusion
+title: Connecting SQL data to a Blazor DataGrid Component using Entity Framework | Syncfusion
-description: Learn about consuming data from SQL Server using Entity Framework, binding it to Syncfusion components, and performing CRUD operations.
+description: Learn about consuming data using Entity Framework from Microsoft SQL Server, binding it to Syncfusion Component, and performing CRUD operations.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Connecting SQL data to Blazor DataGrid using Entity Framework
+# Connecting Microsoft SQL Server data to Blazor DataGrid using Entity Framework

-This section describes how to connect and retrieve data from a Microsoft SQL Server database using [Entity Framework ](https://learn.microsoft.com/en-us/ef/core/) and bind it to the Blazor DataGrid component.
+This section describes how to connect and retrieve data from a Microsoft SQL Server database using [Entity Framework](https://learn.microsoft.com/en-us/ef/core/) and bind it to the Blazor DataGrid component.

 Microsoft SQL Server database can be bound to the Blazor DataGrid component using **Entity Framework** in different ways (i.e.) using [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property, [CustomAdaptor](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) feature and remote data binding using various adaptors.
 In this documentation, two approaches will be examined to connect a Microsoft SQL Server database to a Blazor DataGrid component using **Entity Framework**.
 Both the approaches have capability to handle data and CRUD operations with built-in methods as well as can be customized as per your own.